 We share your information with the following categories of third parties:

-• Telecommunications companies (such as cable TV companies); utility companies (such as energy retailers); financial services companies (such as banks, lenders); insurance companies; technology companies; service providers (such as landscapers); media and publishers; governmental entities; candidates for office; or retailers (such as apparel sellers);
+- Sellers of Consumer Goods and Services: Telecommunications companies (such as cable TV companies); utility companies (such as energy retailers); financial services companies (such as banks, lenders); insurance companies; technology companies; service providers (such as landscapers); media and publishers; or retailers (such as apparel sellers);

-• Marketing agencies or data resellers whose clients fall within the above categories; and
+- Marketing agencies or data resellers whose clients fall within the above categories;

 I. Submitting an Information Request